 Like many of the volunteer crew for The Girl Who Wore Freedom, I first heard about the project on the Holy Post podcast.
 As part of the transcription team, I worked on correcting the transcriptions of the video interviews Christian had collected on her many visits to Normandy.
 The stories of the veterans captured me, and I thought about my grandfather.

-We had been saving for a trip out west, but when Christian emailed about the Normandy screenings, we decided to change our plans and travel to France for the 75th anniversary of D-day.
+We had been saving for a trip out west, but when Christian emailed about the Normandy focus group events, we decided to change our plans and travel to France for the 75th anniversary of D-day.
 That was the first time I researched my grandfather’s years of service.
 Before then, I was never that interested, mostly because to me, Pop-pop and Grandmom’s house was my place of refuge.
 I confess I was the center of my universe, and in my self-centered immature thinking, they existed to make me feel special and loved.
 I never gave a thought to their lives before mine.

 A quick online search revealed the following — My Pop-pop, Charles H. Evans, was in the 807th Tank Destroyer Battalion.
 They arrived at Utah Beach on September 18, 1944, and fought in their way through Germany throughout that winter.
 They reached the vicinity of Salzburg, Austria in May 1945.
 As I read the short paragraph, I vaguely remembered him mentioning Rhine River bridges they defended.
 I saw on-line a photo of his unit, one which I remembered seeing among his belongings.